What is Nesting? — The Core Automation Technology for Print, Sticker & Cutting

 Nesting does not exist in isolation.
 The actual production workflow looks like this:

 What if the entire pipeline lived in a single app?
-That is Pressria Bridge.
+That is Pressria Bridge — and we break down the end-to-end version in sticker sheet automation.

 Pressria Bridge — All-in-One Nesting for Sticker Printing